kjs452/KennysOpenDSKY/README.md

 ```
 Replace **/dev/ttyUSB0** with whatever is required on your system.

-The provided simple `Makefile` encapsulares the command by simply running,
+The provided simple `Makefile` encapsulates these commands.
 This builds the sketch:
 ```
 	$ make sketch
 ```